sergix44/imagezen/docs/docs/alterations/save.md

 ->save(string $path, [SergiX44\ImageZen\Format $format = SergiX44\ImageZen\Format::PNG], [int $quality = 90]): bool
 ```
 Save the image to a file.

+See [Supported Formats](/docs/supported-formats#supported-formats-1) for a list of supported formats.

 ## Parameters